 Genetic variants, or mutations (specific errors in the gene) may impact severity of disease, lead to different symptoms, and varied clinical outcomes.
-The presentation of symptoms and severity of the disease can vary greatly even within the same family where a few people are impacted by the same type of mutation.
+The presentation of symptoms and severity of the disease can vary greatly even within the same family where several people are impacted by the same type of mutation.
 Environmental factors and lifestyle choices can further influence the expression or silencing of certain genes.

 Research in this area illustrates that some OTC variants may be more severe than others in terms of presentation, disease progression and frequency of recurrent hyperammonemic episodes.
 This could be due to the fact that various mutations, depending on the type and location on the OTC gene, impact the OTC enzyme differently (for eg. in terms of functionality, structure and abundance).
 For this reason, we believe that there should be more than one treatment option available to patients to meet their unique needs.
 Diversifying treatment options will increase the likelihood of finding a cure, or several curative treatments, quicker.

 You can share our campaign with friends and family.
-You may donate items for an auction or future contest draws to help fundraise more money.
+You may donate items for an auction or future contest draws to help fundraise money.
 You can organize a separate fundraiser to drive donations.
-Some of our supporters took the initiative to run a specialized class in exchange for donations while others offered their service in exchange for funds to support #SaveEtan.
+Some of our supporters took the initiative to run a specialized class in exchange for donations while others offered their service in exchange for funds to support our campaign.
 We are always looking for volunteers to help with different tasks:

 • Join us as a Board Member